OccuLibrary Catalogue Image-Right Half

 art as social wormhole

 A reading group/“artificial MFA” course in classic and recent texts on aesthetic issues relating to art's potential to speak to or influence social or political realities; 2013-10-27 – 2015-05-31.
 Syllabus here; Tumblr here (see posts addressed to "social worms").
-The group’s home base was The Reading Room, Dallas, and it also met at other venues exhibiting art relevant to the readings.
+The group’s home base was The Reading Room gallery, Dallas, and it also met at other venues exhibiting art relevant to the readings.
 The syllabus was determined by group consensus, and it and the texts remain online for anyone interested.
-The group also created the Barona Botanicals event.
-Organized by Carolyn Sortor for MAP 2013; with support from Karen Weiner.
+Organized by Carolyn Sortor for MAP 2013; with Karen Weiner.

 Secret Sociality